You are here

 To assist victims and survivors of violent crimes, the OSBI has a Victims Support Program.
 The OSBI understands the importance of supporting and building relationships with victims and survivors of violent crime, and the OSBI Victims Support Program is available to meet these needs.
-The Victim Support Program is lead by the OSBI Victim Services Coordinators, Christy Penney & Steve Brookman.
-The OSBI coordinators can direct victims and family of victims in need to the available resources available across the state of Oklahoma.
+The Victim Support Program is led by the OSBI Victim Services Coordinator, Kyndal Kleman, who can direct victims and families of victims in need to the available resources available across the state of Oklahoma.

-The responsibilities of the Victim Services Coordinators include:
+The responsibilities of the Victim Services Coordinator include: